Prismatic $F$-crystals and $E$-crystalline Galois representations: Introduction

 Using the theory of Lubin--Tate $(\varphi,\Gamma)$-modules, Kisin--Ren give a classification of the category of Galois stable lattices in $E$-crystalline representations of $G_K$ (under a condition on the ramification of $K$) \cite[Theorem (0.1)]{KisinRen}, generalizing the earlier classification in terms of Wach modules by Wach, Colmez and Berger (cf. \cite{bergerlimitcrys}).

-In another direction, in \cite{marks2023prismatic} Marks defines a variant of the (absolute) prismatic site $(\O_K)_{\Prism,\O_E}$ of $\O_K$ relative to $\O_E$, using the notion of $\O_E$-prisms\footnote{These are called $E$-typical prisms in \cite{marks2023prismatic}.}, a mild generalization of prisms: they are roughly $\O_E$-algebras $A$ equipped with a lift $\varphi_q: A\to A$ of the $q$-power Frobenius modulo $\pi$ together with a Cartier divisor $I$ of $\Sp(A)$ satisfying $\pi\in (I,\varphi_q(I))$ (cf. \cite[\textsection 3]{marks2023prismatic}).
-Furthermore, it is shown in \textit{loc. cit.} that evaluating at the Fontaine's prism $\Prism_{\O_C}$ again defines an equivalence
+In another direction, in \cite{marks2023prismatic} Marks defines a variant of the (absolute) prismatic site $(\O_K)_{\Prism,\O_E}$ of $\O_K$ ``relative to $\O_E$'', using the notion of $\O_E$-prisms\footnote{These are called $E$-typical prisms in \cite{marks2023prismatic}.}, a mild generalization of prisms: they are roughly $\O_E$-algebras $A$ equipped with a lift $\varphi_q: A\to A$ of the $q$-power Frobenius modulo $\pi$ together with a Cartier divisor $I$ of $\Sp(A)$ satisfying $\pi\in (I,\varphi_q(I))$.
+It is shown in \textit{loc. cit.} that the \' etale realization functor again defines an equivalence